 Of the 709,300 children who could benefit —

 Many home visiting services are geared toward particular subpopulations.
 The NHVRC estimated the percentage of families who could benefit in North Carolina who met the following priority criteria:

 Of the 562,500 families who could benefit —

 50% of families met one or more priority criteria

 NHVRC State Profiles present data provided by evidence-based models, which include both MIECHV and non-MIECHV data.
-This State Profile includes participant data from the following evidence-based models: ABC, Child First, EHS, Family Connects, HFA, HIPPY, NFP, and PAT. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • ABC reported children served, families served, total home visits, and virtual home visits only. • EHS did not require reporting on 2020 data due to the COVID-19 pandemic.
-The number of children served in 2019 was included as a proxy for children and families served in 2020. • Family Connects did not report children served or primary language.
-The number of families served was included as a proxy for children served. • HFA reported primary language of caregivers. • HIPPY did not report virtual home visits. • NFP reported primary language of caregivers. • PAT data for child insurance status and primary language were not included.
+This State Profile includes participant data from the following evidence-based models: ABC, Child First, EHS, Family Connects, HFA, HIPPY, NFP, and PAT. • Missing and unknown data were not included in calculations. • Percentages may not add to 100 due to rounding. • To protect confidentiality, race and ethnicity categories with 10 or fewer participants were replaced with *. • Public insurance includes Medicaid, CHIP, and TRICARE. • Low income is defined as family income below the federal poverty threshold. • Single mothers include single, never married mothers or pregnant women. • ABC reported children served, families served, total home visits, and virtual home visits only. • EHS data may be underreported.
+Data include EHS programs that provided home-based services only.
+EHS race and ethnicity data include children and pregnant caregivers.
+EHS did not report home visits.
+Data for child insurance status were not included. • Family Connects did not report children served.
+The number of families served was included as a proxy for children served. • HFA reported primary language of caregivers.
+Private insurance includes other forms of health insurance. • NFP reported primary language of caregivers. • PAT data for child insurance status and primary language were not included.